vlandham/captain_z/out/captain_z.ebook.md

 Still, floating down that cliff and making it to the bottom without a scratch, must be worth something.
 She pulled out the poem and read it again, trying to figure out what it meant, but only getting more confused.

 She had heard the name Pegasus, but didn't remember from where.
 And she didn't understand how these feathers might help make heroes.

 Also, in her hand was the jumbled letter from Captain Spears's chest.
 This thing was valuable to Spears, else he wouldn't have locked it up.
 Perhaps it was worth something to her as well.

 She wanted a second set of eyes to read these words, to see if more information could be squeezed out of them.
 And she knew just the person who was best at squeezing out information.

-Captain Z set course for the Port of Goodnews, the biggest town in the West Waters, and the home of her good friend, Dr. Nora Star.
+Captain Z set course for the Port of Goodnews, the biggest town in the Western Waters, and the home of her good friend, Dr. Nora Star.

 # 26

 The fast sails of Wind Drinker brought Captain Z to the Port of Goodnews as night fell on the city.

 The harbor master was paid extra to keep his mouth shut about the ship, but Captain Z knew it hardly mattered.
 If someone wanted to find out she was there, it would happen.
-She would be gone soon anyways.
+She needed to be gone soon anyways.
 Since she had turned to pirating, Goodnews wasn't the kind of town she liked to stay in long.

 She walked through the crowded streets, winding around familiar restaurants and stores until she made it to the quiet little alley known as Incident Avenue.
 Two blocks down and there was Dr. Star's home and workplace.
 The sign above it read _Star Light, Star Bright: Schooling and Support for Children in Need_.

-It was well past closing time, but Captain Z knocked just the same.
-After a few minutes, she could hear someone behind it walking up.
+It was well past visiting hours, but Captain Z knocked just the same.
+After a few minutes, she could hear someone behind the door.

 "We're closed," a voice shouted.
 Captain Z could tell it was Nora, trying to sound sterner then she was.

-"Well, then you better open back up," Captain Z responded.
+"Well, then you better open back up," Captain Z shouted back.

 "Sofia, is that you?"
 Nora opened the door a crack to look through.
 Then she opened it all the way and ran out to give her friend a hug.
 It had been nearly a year since they had last seen each other.